pnp/powershell/documentation/Register-PnPAzureADApp.md

                                        [-DeviceLogin]
                                        [-Scopes <String[]>]
                                        [-CertificatePassword <SecureString>]
+                                       [-NoPopup]
 ```

 ## DESCRIPTION
 Registers an Azure AD App and optionally creates a new self-signed certificate to use with the application registration.
-Have a look at https://www.youtube.com/watch?v=QWY7AJ2ZQYI for a demonstration on how this cmdlet works and can be used.
 You can login either with username/password or you can use the -DeviceLogin option if your tenant has been configured for Multi-Factor Authentication.

 ## EXAMPLES